send alcohol

 Consumers cannot ship alcohol of any type using FedEx.
 Only FedEx-approved, licensed alcohol shippers that have entered into a FedEx Alcohol Shipping Agreement can ship alcohol via FedEx services.

 The sender must be approved by FedEx, and the recipient must be a business entity that holds appropriate alcohol licenses.
-State and federal laws still apply [4].
+Naturally, state and federal laws still apply.

 DHL